MicrosoftDocs/sandbox/sandbox/snippets/101functions/cosmosdb/index.md

 }
 ```

-For more information about this topic, see [the documentation](https://msdn.microsoft.com/library/azure/microsoft.azure.documents.client.documentclient.aspx).
+For more information about this topic, see [the documentation](https://msdn.microsoft.com/library/azure/microsoft.azure.documents.client.documentclient.aspx) for `DocumentClient`.